Conversion tracking options

 In some cases you may not be able to use postback URLs or redirects, but could capture data on your side such as Hit ID / VID to use in later tracking.

-You can retrieve all of this from our JavaScript directly, see this article.
+You can retrieve all of this from our JavaScript directly.
+To do this, you should:

 },